LamThanhNguyen/Academic-Institution-Database-Design/README.md

   * Enrollments: Each course can have multiple enrollments.
     * Type: One-to-Many (One course to many enrollments)
     * Cardinality: One Course can have many Enrollments (1 CourseID in Courses table referenced by multiple CourseID in Enrollments table).

-Table CourseMaterials
+* Table CourseMaterials:
   * Courses: Each course material belongs to one course.
     * Type: Many-to-One (Many course materials to one course)
     * Cardinality: Many Course Materials can belong to one Course (1 CourseID in CourseMaterials table referencing 1 CourseID in Courses table).

-Table LearningOutcomes
+* Table LearningOutcomes:
   * Courses: Each learning outcome belongs to one course.
     * Type: Many-to-One (Many learning outcomes to one course)
     * Cardinality: Many Learning Outcomes can belong to one Course (1 CourseID in LearningOutcomes table referencing 1 CourseID in Courses table).

-Table CourseOfferings
+* Table CourseOfferings:
   * Courses: Each course offering is for one course.
     * Type: Many-to-One (Many course offerings to one course)
     * Cardinality: Many Course Offerings can belong to one Course (1 CourseID in CourseOfferings table referencing 1 CourseID in Courses table).
   * Programs: Each course offering is part of one program.
     * Type: Many-to-One (Many course offerings to one program)
     * Cardinality: Many Course Offerings can belong to one Program (1 ProgramID in CourseOfferings table referencing 1 ProgramID in Programs table).

-Table Enrollments
+* Table Enrollments:
   * Students: Each enrollment is for one student.
     * Type: Many-to-One (Many enrollments to one student)
     * Cardinality: Many Enrollments can belong to one Student (1 StudentID in Enrollments table referencing 1 StudentID in Students table).